Terranova Wins Dakar Stage 6, Al-Attiyah In Control - UrduPoint

 Qatar's three-time champion Nasser al-Attiyah dominates the general classification, now sitting 50 minutes ahead of his two closest rivals.

-The 51-year-old, a 2012 Olympic shooting medallist, last won the title in 2019 and has finished second in four of the last six years.
+The 51-year-old, a 2012 Olympic shooting medallist, last won the title in 2019 and has finished second in four of the last six years, saying he was "quite happy" with his day's racing and his co-pilot Mathieu Baumel's navigation.

+"We tried to push from the beginning, but some drivers made some mistakes," the Qatari said.

+"Mathieu navigated well and we drove all the stage without any problems.
+We are quite happy to have finished the first week of the Dakar with a good lead."
+But Al-Attiyah added: "This is the Dakar and we will try to manage next week without any risks.